boostorg/gil/CONTRIBUTING.md

 program to a location in your `PATH`.

 ### 2. Checkout Boost.GIL development branch

+Regardless if you decide to develop again `master` (recommended) or `develop` branch of the Boost super-project, you should always base your work (ie. topic branches) on Boost.GIL `develop` branch.

 1. Go to the Boost.GIL library submodule.
 2. Checkout the `develop` branch.